Nathaniel Hawthorne wrote a number of famous novels as well as many short stories that were later published in a series of books.

 Many of Hawthorne’s stories are set in 17th century New England and were inspired by Hawthorne’s ancestors, particularly his great-great-grandfather John Hathorne who was an infamous judge in the Salem Witch Trials.

 If you are unfamiliar with Hawthorne’s body of work and aren’t sure which of his novel or books to read, I’ve compiled a list of what are considered to be his best works.

 Many of these books were best-sellers and are considered classics in American literature.
-In addition, these books received great reviews from literary critics and have four to five star ratings on sites like Amazon and Goodreads.
+In addition, these books received great reviews from literary critics and from reviewers on Amazon and Goodreads.

 The following is a list of Nathaniel Hawthorne’s best books and novels:

 (Disclaimer: This post contains Amazon affiliate links.
 As an Amazon Associate I earn from qualifying purchases.)

 Published in 1850, the Scarlet Letter is a novel set in 17th century Puritan New England and is about a young woman who becomes pregnant after having an affair and is ostracized by her community.
 The book explores themes of sin, guilt and legalism.

 The novel is considered Hawthorne’s masterpiece and was an instant best seller when it was published.
 It was one of the first mass-produced books in America and the first printing of 2,500 copies sold out in 10 days.
 Sales slowed down considerably after that though and the book only sold a total of 7,800 copies during Hawthorne’s lifetime, earning him a total of $1,500.